Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Introduction

-This paper is organised as follows.
+This paper is organized as follows.
 In Section 2 we present some necessary notions and results in the theory of homotopy on quotient spaces and dynamical system on Hausdorff spaces.
-Some necessary properties of quotient flows defined on quotient spaces of Wa\.{z}ewski pairs are given in Section 3.
+Some necessary results of quotient flows defined on quotient spaces of Wa\.{z}ewski pairs are given in Section 3.
 Section 4 is the central part of this paper, in which we introduce the concept of shape index pairs, define compactly generated shape indices for isolated invariant sets and illustrate the continuation property by a simple example.
 Section 5 consists of the definition of H-shape cohomology index and the establishment of Morse equations.
-In Section 6, we apply the H-shape index theory to the $p$-Laplacian evolutionary system to illustrate that our approach here may increase the flexibility of the calculation of shape indices and offer a better way to calculate Morse equations of isolated invariant sets.
-In Section 7, we consider an application of H-shape index to an abstract retarded nonautonomous functional differential equation and obtain an interesting consequence for bounded full solutions.
+In Section 6, we consider an application of H-shape index to an abstract retarded nonautonomous parabolic equation.